amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 - **Flexible and least-privilege access**: Developers can request permission for a limited set of OAuth scopes, rather than having all-or-nothing access.
 - **Avoid copy-pasting API keys**: OAuth 2.0 offers a secure, seamless process for exchanging credentials.
 - **Avoid API key rotations**: OAuth 2.0 uses short-lived access tokens.
-These tokens rotate automatically every sixty minutes.
+These tokens rotate automatically every 60 minutes.
 - **Simplified auditing**: Each integration has its identity, which makes it easy to trace API calls back to the integration invoking the API call.

 ### Guidelines for building an OAuth 2.0 integration